LaboratoireMecaniqueLille/crappy/docs/source/crappy_docs/tools.rst

 ----
 The folder `src/crappy/tool/data/` contains various images that need to be distributed with the module.
-The `no_image.png` image is used by the :ref:`Camera Configurator` window in case no image could be acquired yet.
+The `no_image.png` image is used by the :class:`~crappy.tool.camera_config.CameraConfig` window in case no image could be acquired yet.
 The `speckle.png` and `ve_markers.tif` images serve as example of samples with respectively a speckle and spots drawn on them.
-They are used in several examples to demonstrate the use of :ref:`Video Extenso` or :ref:`DIC VE` without requiring any camera.
-The `pad.png` image is used for demonstrating the use of the :ref:`Canvas` Block.
+They are used in several examples to demonstrate the use of :class:`~crappy.blocks.VideoExtenso` or :class:`~crappy.blocks.DICVE` without requiring any camera.
+The `pad.png` image is used for demonstrating the use of the :class:`~crappy.blocks.Canvas` Block.

 FT232H Tools
 ------------